Overview of Bankruptcy

 Who is eligible to file under a chapter 13?

 Any natural person who resides in, owns property in, or does business in the United States, who has regular income, is eligible to file under Chapter 13 except stockbrokers and commodity brokers.
-On June 21, 2022, the Bankruptcy Threshold Adjustment Act increased the debt limit to $2,750,000 of total secured and unsecured, liquidated and noncontingent debt.
-This increase is effective for two years unless extended by new law.
+As of April 1, 2025, the debt limits are $526,700 of noncontingent, liquidated, unsecured debt and $1,580,125 of secured noncontingent, liquidated debt.
+The next adjustment of these amounts would be April 1, 2028.

 May a person who owns a business file under chapter 13?